 Fuel costs can be further reduced by using tax credits and state incentives.
 Checking with state propane associations can lead to incentives for installing propane refueling infrastructure and equipment or vehicle conversions, too.

 Propane has begun to make a name for itself on more construction jobsites across the country.
 The alternative fuel offers better versatility, security and productivity.
 Plus, it is cleaner and cheaper than other fuels.
-Propane is already fueling many of the equipment must-haves for any construction site, from concrete trowels to skid steers, which is why construction companies are turning to the alternative fuel to get more work done on time and under budget.
+Propane is already fueling many of the equipment must-haves for any construction site, which is why construction companies are turning to the alternative fuel to get more work done on time and under budget.